mobluse/coderdojo-raspbian-sv/README.md

 Stream [NOOBS](http://www.raspberrypi.org/downloads/) down to the SD-card using:
 wget -qO- http://downloads.raspberrypi.org/NOOBS_latest | bsdtar -xvf- -C /media/dojopi1/

+Those who installed NOOBS using other OS continue here.

+Boot with keyboard, mouse, and screen.
+After boot use 1, 2, 3, and 4 to select HDMI, HDMI Safe, PAL, and NTSC, respectively.
+If you need to select video out again, press and hold Shift during boot.
 Install Raspbian from NOOBS.
-After boot use 1, 2, 3, and 4 to select HDMI, HDMI Safe, PAL, and NTSC, respectively.
-If you need to select video out again, press and hold shift during boot.

-Configure using Raspi-Config.
+Configure using Raspi-Config (starts automatically on first boot).
+Switch on SSH.
 In the future this configuration should be built-in to the script.

 Install the rest of the programs by using this oneliner in the home directory (requires network):
 curl -L -o master.zip https://github.com/mobluse/coderdojo-raspbian-sv/archive/master.zip; unzip -jo master.zip coderdojo-raspbian-sv-master/upgrade.sh; . upgrade.sh